 HighPeak Energy's financial position and future prospects, including its revenues, operating results, profitability, liquidity, future growth and the value of its assets, depend heavily on prevailing commodity prices.
 The crude oil and natural gas industry is cyclical and commodity prices are highly volatile and subject to a high degree of uncertainty.
-For example, during the period from January 1, 2018 through December 31, 2022, the calendar month average NYMEX WTI crude oil price per Bbl ranged from a low of \$16.70 to a high of \$114.34, and the last trading day NYMEX natural gas price per MMBtu ranged from a low of \$1.50 to a high of \$9.35.
+For example, during the period from January 1, 2018 through December 31, 2021, the calendar month average NYMEX WTI crude oil price per Bbl ranged from a low of \$16.70 to a high of \$81.22, and the last trading day NYMEX natural gas price per MMBtu ranged from a low of \$1.50 to a high of \$6.20.

-Based on first quarter 2023 commodity prices and other factors, the Company currently plans to average four to five (4-5) drilling rigs and two to three (2-3) frac fleets on its properties in the Permian Basin during 2023.
+Based on current commodity prices and other factors, the Company currently plans to operate four (4) drilling rigs and an average of two (2) frac fleets in the Permian Basin during 2022.
 However, there are many factors and consequences beyond the Company's control, such as policies of the Biden Administration, economic downturn or potential recession, geo-political risks and additional actions by businesses, OPEC and other cooperating countries, and governments in response to the COVID-19 pandemic, that may have an impact on the Company's future results and drilling plans.
 For additional information on the risks, see "Part I, Item 1A.
-Risk Factors."
+Risk Factors".
 Given the dynamic nature of this situation, the Company is maintaining flexibility in its capital plan and will continue to evaluate drilling and completion activity on an economic basis, with future activity levels assessed monthly.
-Additionally, the Board is evaluating a range of strategic alternative transactions to maximize shareholder value, including the potential sale of the Company.